Hiking equipment: Apparel

 Shoes with traction reduce the chance of slipping.
 Shoes that support the ankle may also prevent injury.
 Breathable and waterproof hiking boots are general-purpose hiking shoes.
 Mountaineering boots provide more specialized protection.
 Waterproof gaiters are used in cold or wet conditions to protect the lower pants and upper part of the shoes and reduces the amount of water, snow, and debris that gets into boots.

+A pair of Salomon XA PRO 3D trail running and hiking shoes.

+Although not traditionally used for hiking, trail runners are also used by hikers, particularly fastpackers and ultralight backpackers.